 Margaret Backwell has been married to Mike for 45 years, has 3 grown-up children, 3 granddaughters and worked in various clerical, administration and finance roles since she started her working career in 1971.
 Her association with the Society of Jesus started in the early 1990’s as parish secretary at Holy Trinity for about 8 years, worked for JRS and has now been with the Jesuit Institute for 5 years working as the Administrator for the Spirituality team.
 Loves to keep active by jogging, visiting the gym and hobbies include reading and doing various types of needlework or crafts.

 Fr Matthew Charlesworth SJ (born Cambridge 1979; entered the Jesuits 2005; ordained 2016) interned at the Jesuit Institute in 2007 and later re-joined in a full-time capacity in 2018.
 After completing his schooling at St Stithians College in Johannesburg, he went on to study Information Systems and Management at Rhodes University.
 A former SRC President and National President of Catholic tertiary students, he discerned a call to religious life and joined the Jesuits.
 He completed the usual formation finishing his studies in Philosophy and Theology at the Universities of London and Toronto and earned the Licentiate in Sacred Theology from Regis College.
 His formation has taken him to Canada, France, Ireland, Kenya, Spain, Tanzania, the United Kingdom, the United States, Zambia, Zimbabwe, and South Africa.
 He currently works with the the Spirituality Team at the Jesuit Institute and is responsible for some of the technical aspects for both the Institute and Spotlight.Africa.
+He is a member of Spiritual Directors International and is also a part-time lecturer in Sacred Scripture at St Augustine College of South Africa.
 Prior to re-joining the Institute, Fr Matthew served his curacy at Holy Trinity Catholic Church in Braamfontein and is currently assisting at St Martin de Porres in Orlando West, Soweto.

 Fr Anthony Egan SJ (born Cape Town 1966; entered the Jesuits 1990; ordained 2002) joined the Jesuit Institute in 2007.
 Educated at the universities of Cape Town, London, Witwatersrand and at Weston Jesuit School of Theology, Cambridge Massachusetts (now part of Boston College), he is a historian, political analyst and theologian.
-He has taught, full-time or part-time, at St Augustine College of South Africa, St John Vianney Seminary, Fordham University (on sabbatical) and the University of the Witwatersrand, where he currently teaches at the Steve Biko Centre for Bioethics.
+He has taught, full-time or part-time, at St Augustine College of South Africa, St John Vianney Seminary, Fordham University (on sabbatical) and the University of the Witwatersrand.
 The author/co-author of a number of books, book chapters, academic and popular articles, he is a correspondent for America magazine, a contributor to Worldwide and writes for Spotlight.
 He is also a commentator on local and international radio and television.
 He is an Honorary Fellow of the Helen Suzman Foundation.
 Extramural interests include Science Fiction, Theatre, Art and creative writing, including poetry.